 The 11-month-old boy suffers from mitochondrial depletion syndrome, a rare genetic disease that has left him brain-damaged and unable to breathe unaided.

 Hirano's research focuses on mitochondrial diseases and genetic myopathies and he has treated others with conditions similar to Charlie's.

-The family of the critically ill 11-month-old boy is locked in a legal battle with Britain's most famous children's hospital over whether trying the experimental treatment is in Charlie's best interest.
-The case attracted international attention after President Donald Trump and Pope Francis weighed in.
+They boy's parents are fighting an emotional legal battle with Britain's most famous children's hospital over whether trying an experimental treatment is in Charlie's best interest.
+The case attracted international attention after Pope Francis and President Donald Trump weighed in.